Jods-Its/Jods-Bountiful-Foraging/README.md

 * You can now craft fir seeds bundles to cook them in batches.
 * Halite chunks are rarer now, but little halite pieces will appear now in caves (renewable).
 * Coal chunks can now appear in some mines and caves.
 Break them to get several coal pieces.
 * 2 new rare secret decorative items that spawn in the wild.
-I want screenshots if you find one :wink:
 * Crow carcasses, fir cones and halite pieces spawn % can be tweaked via ModSettings.

 * For CandleLight users, Bountiful Foraging+ let you obtain fat from orca blubber and wax from bee hives.